Welcome EVERYONE to the Beit Emunah Tikun Leil Shavuot!

 Shavuot has several different names in the Tanach.
 In Exodus 34:22 and Deuteronomy 16:10 it is referred to as Chag ha-Shavuot, “Feast of Weeks,” one of the harvest festivals on which pilgrims brought offerings to the Temple in Jerusalem.
 In Numbers 28:26 it is called Yom ha-Bikkurim or “Day of the First Fruits”; Shavuot was a celebration of the harvest of the first fruits of late spring, and dates, figs, grapes, pomegranates, and olives, in addition to wheat and barley, were brought to the Temple by worshipers.
 In Exodus 23:16 Shavuot is called

-After the destruction of the Temple, the observance of Shavuot — marked by bringing the first fruits of the harvest to the Temple — was no longer possible, so the Rabbis proscribed a different a different focus.
-Shavuot is the only biblical holiday without an association with some historical or profound religious experience.
-The Rabbis, seeking an historical basis for the holiday, noted that Torah links Pesach, the Omer count, and Mount Sinai in a continuum.
-Exodus 19:1, reads, “In the third month after the children of Israel had gone forth out of the land of Egypt, on the same day they came into the wilderness of Sinai.”
+After the destruction of the Second Temple in 70 CE the observance of Shavuot — marked by bringing the first fruits of the harvest to the Temple — was no longer possible, so the Rabbis proscribed a different focus.
+The Rabbis noted that the Torah links Pesach, the Omer count, and Mount Sinai in a divine continuum.
+Exodus 19:1 reads, “In the third month after the children of Israel had gone forth out of the land of Egypt, on the same day they came into the wilderness of Sinai.”
 Based on this biblical connection the sages transformed Shavuot from an agricultural celebration to the anniversary of the Giving of the Torah at Mount Sinai.
 Based on this the authors of the Babylonian Talmud (at Pesachim 68b), observed Shavuot as Z’man Matan Torateinu, “The Season of the Giving of Our Law.”

 In the Zohar there is a passage that praises those who stay awake all night in anticipation of receiving the Torah.
 Why did this custom arise in the first place?
 A midrash relates that God revealed the Law at Mount Sinai at noon, but the Children of Israel had overslept and Moses had to rouse them.
 This gave rise to the custom of staying awake all night as a way of atoning for their failure to be awake and alert when God appeared.
 The Ari (Rabbi Isaac Luria of Safed), a major figure in Jewish mysticism, emphasized the importance of prayer and meditation late at night.
 The custom of saying the tikkun chatzot, “midnight service” had existed for many centuries; the custom had grown out of talmudic practice.
 By the time of the Ari, the prayer sessions had become divided into two parts: tikkun Rachel, said at night and tikkun Leah, said early in the morning (both prayers were named after Jacob’s wives).
 Prayer at these times was said to connect the individual with the daily creations of light and darkness.